Herbal Remedies

 Mullein

 Mullein is what I consider a gift from God.
 I had a cough and a tightness in my chest for months.
 I even ended up in Urgent Care where the doctor told me I had emphysema.
 Eeek!
 I used up my rescue inhaler and my son's inhaler then got to the inhaler he had in his backpack (he hadn't been needing his, thankfully).
 My dear husband read about mullein and found a tincture at our local health food store.
 It was not very tasty.
-I wasn't impressed.
+I wasn't impressed, but I got used to it and didn't mind it so much because I knew it was so effective.

 I was putting the 30 drops in the last couple of sips of my cooled-down coffee once a day.
 He reminded me that it was supposed to be taken three times a day.
 I moved up to twice and sometimes three times a day.
 After I did that for 2 days, I found that I didn't need the inhaler before going to bed and didn't wake up during the night coughing.
 I was excited and then made sure I was getting that tincture in anything I was drinking: coffee, water, and OJ.
 In the mornings, I would get a couple of good productive coughs to clear my lungs (I know, TMI, but I want to give you a heads up).
 I kept up the tincture 3X/day until I was no longer coughing.
 It really works!